What Is the Standard Deduction for 2025-2026?

 $20,800

-Did you know that the IRS allows individuals who are age 65 or older or blind to take an additional standard deduction?
+Additional standard deduction: Did you know that the IRS allows individuals who are age 65 and older and/or are blind to take an additional standard deduction?
 If this applies to you or your spouse, be sure to check the appropriate boxes on your Form 1040.
+See IRS topic #551: Standard deduction for more information.

-You can claim deductions on your federal tax return one of two ways.
+Generally, you can claim deductions on your federal tax return in one of two ways.
 You can use the standard deduction or you can itemize your deductions.

 • An individual who was a nonresident alien or dual status alien during the year (certain exceptions may apply).